tencent cloud

 Yes

-Provide multiple TPS specifications, with each specifying the cluster's number of client connections, separately purchasable connection limit, and message read/write TPS capacity limit.
+Provides multiple TPS specifications.
+Each specification defines the number of client connections for the cluster, the maximum number of separately purchasable connections, and the message read/write TPS capacity limit.

 No

-If the number of connections included in your current MQTT cluster specification cannot meet your requirements, you can purchase additional connections separately.
+If the number of connections included in your current MQTT cluster specification does not meet your requirements, you can purchase additional connections separately.

 Public Network Traffic Fees